Habroscelimorpha dorsalis dorsalis: Life history

 Adult beetles are most active during the day, but display nocturnal activity on warmer nights.
 When active during the day, adult beetles can be found close to the water’s edge feeding, mating, and absorbing the sun.
 At night, it is common for females to sit at the bottom of their vertical sand burrow, while the males are positioned to guard the top of the hole.
 As the temperatures drop in the fall, the adult beetles die off.
 Larvae, however, are able to seal up their burrows and hibernate for the winter months.

-Larvae can be classified by three levels of developmental stages, also called “instars.”
+Larvae can be classified into three developmental stages, also called “instars”.
 Between each stage, the larvae grow bigger and expend more energy.
-The first instar larvae emerge from their eggs in late July and early August.
+The first-instar larvae emerge from their eggs in late July and early August.
 They reach the second instar by September, and reach the third instar by mid-March.
 At this time, some of the larvae develop into adult beetles by June in the same year that they reach their third larval instar.
-However, it is common for larvae to remain in this third instar for an additional year, and emerge as adults the following June.
+However, it is common for larvae to remain in this third instar for an additional year and emerge as adults the following June.
 Larvae closest to the water’s edge develop faster given the higher abundance of prey and increased water exposure.
 Throughout their development, larvae almost exclusively remain in the same burrow.
 However, larvae have been known to move burrow sites when disturbed or if prey is scarce.
-Larvae activity is variable with temperature, moisture, and tide levels—they are extremely susceptible to hot, dry conditions and will remain inactive during the summer.
+Larval activity varies with temperature, moisture, and tide levels—larvae are extremely susceptible to hot, dry conditions and will remain inactive during the summer.
 Larvae are most active during the fall and spring.